FREQUENTLY ASKED QUESTIONS – USEFUL INFO for Croatia Holidays

 I am driving to the airport – can you arrange parking?

 Yes, we work with the largest company in the UK and can secure the best rates available.
 If you have an early flight, we can also arrange overnight accommodation at an airport hotel to ensure you get to check in on time and relaxed.
 Most of these hotels also offer parking too.

 Do you have representatives in resort?

-We respect your privacy and don’t have welcome meetings or try to sell you any excursions or extras.
-All our hotels will be pleased to advise on any aspect of local days out and ‘must sees.’
+We respect your privacy and we don’t have welcome meetings or try to sell you any excursions or extras.
+All our accommodation providers will be pleased to advise on any aspect of local days out and ‘must sees.’